mk7652/cse15l-lab-reports/labreport2.md

 - `start()`
 - `handleRequest(URI url)`

+The methods work as follows:
+1. The user compiles and runs the code by calling `main()` with one argument which is a port number.
+This results in a link being created using the method `Integer.parseInt()` to create an integer out of the port number String argument followed by `start()` which the user can visit.
+If there were no arguments, meaning `arr.length == 0` then the program prints the error message `"Missing port number!
+Try any number between 1024 to 49151` and returns.
+2. As then the method `handleRequest()` takes in the url as an argument.
+Afterwhich the following occurs:
+- if `url.getPath.equals("/")` then the website will display `Your messages:` with your messages displayed below it.
+It does this by calling the method `format` which prints the strings in a specified format.
+Then the method returns
+- if `url.getPath.contains("/add-message")` then `String[] param = url.getQuery().split("=")` is called which splits the string into two and creates a new string array.
+Then, `System.out.println("Added " + param[1] + " to your messages!")` and `System.out.println(param[1])` is printed into the terminal and `String.format("Added %s to your messages!", param[1])` is returned which is displayed on the web page.
+- if `url.getPath.equals("/") == false || url.getPath.contains("/add-message") == false` then the `"404 Not Found!"` is returned and is displayed on the webpage.

 The relevant arguments of these methods are as follows:
 - `getPath()` (takes no arguments)
 - `equals("/")`